pkaig/Rotorflight-Docs/docs/Tutorial-Setup/LED-Strip.md

 ### STATUS_ALT Profile

-The STATUS_ALT profile works just like the STATUS_PROFILE, except for LEDs with the Fade overlay.
+The STATUS_ALT profile works just like the STATUS profile, except for LEDs with the Fade overlay.
 LEDs with the Fade overlay will use their alternate color when the STATUS_ALT profile is active.

 ### RACE Profile